HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 * Download the output from S3 and feed them into your recommendations service
 * Start serving requests

-With these approach we have been able to compute the recommendations for more than 300.000 properties in 25 minutes using 5 EC2 large instances running on top of Hadoop 2.4.0 ([ami-version 3.1.0](#http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-plan-hadoop-version.html)).
+With these approach we have been able to compute the recommendations for more than 300.000 properties in 25 minutes using 5 EC2 large instances running on top of Hadoop 2.4.0 [\[12\]](#ref-12).

 ### Validation